 On the 6th of April 2017, the last part of the Harmonia archive has been donated to the Het Utrechts Archief.
-This archival project of the leading spiritualistic federation in the Netherlands brings Het Johan Borgman Fonds (HJBF) one-step closer to preserve the history of Dutch parapsychology as a scientific activity and make the contents publicly available.
+This archival project of the leading spiritualistic federation in the Netherlands, containing over 200 boxes with more than 5600 folders, brings Het Johan Borgman Fonds (HJBF) one-step closer to preserve the history of Dutch Spiritualism and parapsychology as a scientific activity and make the contents publicly available.

 What is Harmonia?

 Harmonia is the Dutch federation of Spiritualism established in 1888 under the name ‘Spiritirische Vereeniging Broederbond ‘Harmonia’.
-Founded on the conviction that life does not end after dead, the members of Harmonia were convinced contact was possible with spirits of the afterlife.
+Founded on the conviction that life does not end after dead.
+The members of Harmonia were convinced contact was possible with spirits in the afterlife.
 Therefore paranormal activities were the interest of Harmonia, which consider this spiritualism to be a way of life.

 All with their own interpretation on this matter, many chapters and sub-chapters arose throughout the Netherlands.
 The coordination of these different chapters was in the hands of the General Board that was responsible for promoting the idea of spiritualism as a belief, monitoring the quality of the performance of mediums and producing (propaganda) literature on spiritualism.

-Nowadays Harmonia has about 450 members within the remaining 10 independent chapters.
-These chapters are based in Alkmaar, Amsterdam, Arnhem, Leeuwarden, Tilburg, Utrecht, Vught, Zaanstad and Amersfoort.
+Nowadays Harmonia has about 450 members within the remaining 8 independent chapters.
+These chapters are based in Alkmaar, Amsterdam, Arnhem, Leeuwarden, Utrecht, Vught, Zaanstad and Zeeland.

 Contents of the Harmonia archive